 Marty Stu: Seemingly played straight but later deconstructed.
 In his early appearances, Trunks showed several signs of being a Marty Stu.
 He's the result of essentially a Crack Pairing of two established characters (one of whom had been with another since the beginning of the series), looks completely different than anyone else of his species even allowing for the fact that he's a Half-Human Hybrid, is a pretty big "generic Badass" stereotype, has a tragic past, and makes his entrance via Worfing an established villain and said villain's even stronger father.
 However, as the arcs progressed, his Fatal Flaw came to light: father issues, and trust us, this ends up costing him big, to the point where he's not even the one to finish off his own Arch-Enemy, in fact things happen the other way around.
 He does finish him in his own timeline though, making a case of Earn Your Happy Ending.

 The fandom jokes about Krillin always dying.
-He's been killed four times, by Piccolo, Freeza and Buu.
+He's been killed three times, by Piccolo, Freeza and Buu.

 Yamcha is known as the one defeated by a Saibaiman.